Mary Anne Baikie: Suffragist leadership

 The Orcadian Women's Suffrage Society's membership grew significantly.
 By March 1910, one hundred and sixteen signatures were collected in favour of women's suffrage, including 50% of the town councillors, and sent to the M.P. for Wick Burghs constituency.
 In 1911, the Stromness WSPU branch merged with OWSS.

 Link to national suffrage movement

 Under Baikie's chairmanship, the society could host a debate for both sides of the argument without acrimony.
 By June 1910, Baikie was also developing a local Tankerness group, and an onerous 10 day tour by Wilhemina Hay Lamond (later known as Elizabeth Abbott) from the Edinburgh National Society for Women's Suffrage, with meetings with fishermen at the pier, and in drawing-room groups, in Holm, Westray, Stronsay, Sanday (and North Ronaldsay), Kirkwall, Shapinsay, Rousay, Deerness, and Stromness); Lamond also aimed to visit remote Fair Isle.

-In December 1911, Baikie convened another public meeting (including a social soireé) where she explained the Conciliation Bill and suffragist position, reported as 'a brilliant speech, characterised by a sweet spirit of reasonableness, which was as convincing as it was enjoyable.'
+In December 1911, Baikie convened another public meeting (including a social soirée) where she explained the Conciliation Bill and suffragist position, reported as "a brilliant speech, characterised by a sweet spirit of reasonableness, which was as convincing as it was enjoyable."